How investing works

 Instant or easy-access accounts suit those who may need to withdraw money at short notice.
-They are suitable accounts for rainy day funds but don't offer much growth above inflation, if any at all.
+They are suitable accounts for rainy day funds but don't offer much, if any, growth above inflation.

 Higher rates of interest are often offered to savers when they open a new account.
 These bonus rates commonly last for 6-12 months, reverting to a lower rate thereafter, so it is worth making regular checks to confirm the rate you will receive.